TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day20.md

 A resource, like a `person`, is identifiable by a unique attribute.
 For a `person`, the unique identifier is a `username`, because no one else should also have that `username`.
 For a `repo`, it is a large number called an `id`.

+That unique identifier, like a `username`, is how we interact with a particular instance of `resource`.

 When we interact with databases through a RESTful API, we are given a couple options to interact with resources:

 1. `GET` the information record of a particular resource